Green Dot (symbol): German dual system of waste collection

-DSD only collects packaging material from manufacturers who pay a license fee to DSD.
-DSD license fee payers can then add the Green Dot logo to their package labeling to indicate that this package should be placed into the separate yellow bags or yellow wheelie bins that will then be collected and emptied by DSD-operated waste collection vehicles and sorted (and where possible recycled) in DSD facilities.
+All companies distributing packaged products in Germany are obligated to participate in a PRO such as "Der Grüne Punkt - Duales System Deutschland GmbH".
+DSD license fee payers can then add the Green Dot logo to their package labelling to indicate that this package should be placed into the separate yellow bags or yellow wheelie bins that will then be collected and emptied by waste collection vehicles and sorted (and where possible recycled) in sorting and recycling facilities.

 German licence fees are calculated using the weight of packs, each material type used and the volumes of product produced.

+On 1 January 2019, the German Verpackungsverordnung was replaced by the German Verpackungsgesetz (Gesetz über das Inverkehrbringen, die Rücknahme und die hochwertige Verwertung von Verpackungen, abbreviated as VerpackG) to address the EU packaging and packaging waste directive 94/62/EC, implemented through the Stiftung Zentrale Stelle Verpackungsregister (ZSVR) with the LUCID database.
+This is also known as German Packaging Act or German EPR law.

 Management

 Worldwide stewardship of the Green Dot logo is managed by PRO Europe (Packaging Recovery Organisation Europe) on behalf of the various national Green dot organizations across Europe.

 Symbol design and confusion

 The design of the Green Dot symbol has obvious links with the Chinese Taijitu (yin and yang) symbol and Gary Anderson's recycling symbol.
-Where full-color printing is available, its official form is printed in a light and a dark shade of green (Pantone 366C and 343C).
-For cost reasons or to avoid a visual clash with other symbols, many manufacturers chose a black-and-white or other color combination on their packages.
+Where full-colour printing is available, its official form is printed in a light and a dark shade of green (Pantone 366C and 343C).
+For cost reasons or to avoid a visual clash with other symbols, many manufacturers chose a black-and-white or other colour combination on their packages.

 The Green Dot logo merely indicates that a company has joined the Green Dot scheme, and not necessarily that the package is fully recyclable.
 The logo is often confused with the recycling logo.